ematsapola2/Entertainment---Project-One/README.md

 # MY ANALYSIS OF THE DATA AND CONCLUSION

-Original Language:

 Based on my analysis, the dataset includes movies or content primarily in five different languages: English, Japanese, Chinese, Spanish, and Korean.
 English is the most prevalent language in the dataset, with a count of 12,060.
 This suggests that a significant portion of the content in the dataset is in the English language.
 The analysis also shows that Japanese, Chinese, Spanish, and Korean languages each have a count of 804.
 This suggests that there is a presence of content in these languages as well, although to a lesser extent compared to English.
 The presence of multiple languages in the dataset reflects the diversity of content offered.
 This can be useful for catering to a wider audience and appealing to individuals who prefer content in different languages.

-Release dates(year):
 The data includes a range of release dates, spanning from May 25, 2019, to April 6, 2023.
-From my analysis, From my analysis, there are months that have higher concentration of releases.
+From my analysis, there are months that have higher concentration of releases.
 This dataset can be used for analyzing recent trends, consumer preferences or the market dynamics in the entertainment industry.
 This dataset indicates that 2023 has higher concentration of releases.
 This analysis provides information about the popularity or recognition of certain movie titles within the dataset.
-The presence of movie titles like "John Wick: Chapter 4" and "Creed III" suggests that people prefer sequels or franchise movies.
+The presence of movie titles like "John Wick: Chapter 4" and "On a Wing and a Prayer".

-Release Month:

-From my analysis when looking at the release in months,this dataset provides insights into the frequency and concentration of movie releases across different months.
+From my analysis, when looking at the release in months,this dataset provides insights into the frequency and concentration of movie releases across different months.
 For example, March is a month with a higher concentration of releases.
 It indicates seasonal patterns or strategic release planning by movie studios.
-From the dataset, my analysis suggest that movie studios might often consider factors like competition, market demand, and audience preferences when deciding on release dates.
+My analysis suggest that movie studios might often consider factors like competition, market demand, and audience preferences when deciding on release dates.

-Vote Count:

-From my analysis, the vote counts for each media type provides insights into the level of audience engagement and popularity for movies and TV shows.
-Higher vote counts for movies indicate a higher level of engagement and interest from viewers.

-Average vote count:

 From my analysis, the general sentiment or opinion of viewers towards different movies can be assessed.
 Higher vote averages typically indicate more positive ratings and a higher level of audience satisfaction.